SCU Student Resources

 A registration fee of $60 is required for every course.

 There is no way to answer with a 100% certainty which modality all students perform better in.
 Our recommendation is to be aware of your learning style.
 If you perform well independently, with few questions to ask while taking classes, online may be a better fit for you.
-If you perform better with group assignments and frequent face to face time with your instructor, interactive online or on-campus may be a better fit for you.
+If you perform better with group assignments and frequent face to face time with your instructor, online interactive or on-campus may be a better fit for you.